eucalyptus/eustatus/README.md

 Expects RHEL/CENTOS6 [tested on rhel6.5 64b] and Eucalyptus 4.0.1

-Create security group and keypair
+Create keypair for use with history instance
 Modify the vars/euca-dw.yml to match your environment

 Source your clouds credentials